jldbc/pybaseball/docs/batting_stats.md

 `league:` String. "all" for both leagues, "al" for the American League, or "nl" for the National League.
 Defaults to "all".

 `qual:` Integer.
 Minimum number of plate appearances to be included in the results.
-Defaults to 1.
+Defaults to `None`, which is equivalent to the current Fangraphs "Qualified" PA threshold from their leaderboard.

 `ind:` 1 or 0.
 Equals 1 if you want data returned at the individual season level.
 Equals 0 if you want aggregate data over the seasons included in the query.
 With `ind=1` and a query spanning the 2010 through 2015 seasons, for example, you will get each player's stats for 2010, 2011, 2012, 2013, 2014, and 2015 in a separate observation.
 With `ind=0`, this same query returns one row per player with their statistics aggregated over this period (either summed or averaged depending on what's appropriate).